Philosophy John J. Ziegler Memorial Lecture Series

 |Peg Birmingham||"On a Universal Right to Politics: Refugees, Political Borders, and a New Conception of Citizenship"||2016|

-Beginning in 2009, the Ziegler Memorial Lecture will be presented biennially.
+Beginning 2009, the Ziegler Memorial Lecture is presented biennially.